Nikole Hannah-Jones

-Nikole Sheri Hannah-Jones (born April 9, 1976) is an American investigative journalist known for her coverage of civil rights in the United States.
-She joined The New York Times as a staff writer in April 2015, was awarded a MacArthur Fellowship in 2017, and won the Pulitzer Prize for Commentary in 2020 for her work on The 1619 Project.
+Nikole Sheri Hannah-Jones (born April 9, 1976) is an American investigative journalist known for her coverage of racial discrimination in American schools and for her work on The 1619 Project, for which she won the 2020 Pulitzer Prize for Commentary.

+Hannah-Jones has been a staff writer at The New York Times Magazine since 2015 and was awarded a MacArthur Fellowship in 2017.
 Hannah-Jones is the inaugural Knight Chair in Race and Journalism at the Howard University School of Communications, where she also founded the Center for Journalism and Democracy.

 Early life and education

-Hannah-Jones was born in Waterloo, Iowa, to father Milton Hannah, who is black and African-American, and mother Cheryl A. Novotny, who is white and of Czech and English descent.
+Hannah-Jones was born in Waterloo, Iowa, to father Milton Hannah, who is African-American, and mother Cheryl A. Novotny, who is white and of Czech and English descent.
 Hannah-Jones is the second of their three daughters.
 She was raised Catholic.

 Hannah-Jones and her sister attended predominantly white schools as part of a voluntary program of desegregation busing.
 She attended Waterloo West High School, where she wrote for the high-school newspaper and graduated in 1994.

 After high school, Hannah-Jones attended the University of Notre Dame, where she earned a Bachelor of Arts degree in history and African-American studies in 1998.

 In 1995, in response to an article published in the Notre Dame student newspaper that called American Indians "savages", Hannah-Jones replied with a letter to the editor titled "Modern Savagery."
 She stated: "I find it hard to believe that any member of the white race can have the audacity and hypocrisy to call any other culture savage.
 The white race is the biggest murderer, rapist, pillager and thief of the modern world....The crimes they committed were unnecessarily cruel and can only be described as acts of the devil."

-She graduated from the University of North Carolina Hussman School of Journalism and Media with a master's degree in 2003, where she was a Roy H. Park Fellow.
+In 2003, she graduated with a master's degree from the University of North Carolina Hussman School of Journalism and Media, where she was a Roy H. Park Fellow.

-Nikole Hannah-Jones was awarded the Honorary Degree of Doctor of Humane Letters by Chicago State University at its 370th commencement ceremony on May 18, 2023.